Dissolved load: Reconstructing climate

 Dissolved load can provide valuable information about the rate of soil formation and other processes of chemical erosion.
 In particular, the mass balance between the dissolved load and solid phase is helpful in determining surface dynamics.
 In addition, dissolved load can be used to reconstruct the climate of the Earth in the past.
 This is because chemical weathering is the major contributor to the dissolved load of a stream.
 The chemical weathering of silicate rocks is the primary sink for carbon dioxide in the atmosphere, because atmospheric carbon dioxide is converted into carbonate rocks in the carbonate–silicate cycle.
 Carbon dioxide concentrations are the primary control of the greenhouse effect, which determines the temperature of the Earth.

 Denudation

 Denudation is the process of wearing away the top layers of Earth's landscape.
-Because the rate of denudation is normally too small to directly measure, it can be indirectly determined by measuring the sediment load of the streams that drain the area in question.
+Because the denudation rate is normally too low to measure directly, it can be indirectly determined by measuring the sediment load of the streams that drain the area in question.
 This is possible because any material that passes through a certain point on a stream is guaranteed to have come from somewhere in the stream's drainage basin upstream of that point.
-As topographic relief increases, the dissolved load's contribution to the total stream load decreases due to the fact that on steeper surfaces, rain is less likely to infiltrate the rocks, leading to less chemical weathering, which decreases the dissolved load.
+As topographic relief increases, the dissolved load's contribution to the total stream load decreases because on steeper surfaces, rain is less likely to infiltrate the rocks, leading to less chemical weathering, which decreases the dissolved load.